lucasvtiradentes/page-actions-attacher/README.md

 ## :trumpet: Overview

-Easily fill forms on websites with an easy to use temper monkey userscript.
+Easily fill forms on websites with an easy to use tamper monkey userscript.

 <div align="center">
   <table>